 As the name implies, this side of the nervous system is also responsible for making you feel sleepy.

 So as ‘fight-or-flight’ hormones like cortisol and adrenaline wane during digestion, you’re going to feel less alert(and more like falling apart on the nearest couch).

 In the morning, a cup of coffee energizes you.
 But when that cuppa wears off by the time you’re eating lunch, you can easily confuse your caffeine crash with a food coma.

-Caffeine works by inhibiting asleep-inducing chemical called adenosine, which builds up continuously from the time you wake.
-When caffeine levels recede, it’s like having a chair yanked out from underneath you: The adenosine molecules rush back in, and you start feeling narcoleptic.
+Caffeine inhibits a sleep-inducing chemical called adenosine, which builds up continuously from the time you wake.
+When caffeine levels recede, the adenosine molecules rush back in, and you start feeling sleepy.

 It makes sense that our bodies would want us to slow down after eating because we wouldn’t be able to digest our food if we were so jacked from eating that we had to be active.
 (This would shunt blood away from the digestive tract and back to our extremities, which would kinda defeat the whole point of eating.)

 Considering that afternoon siestas are a thing in countless cultures, it’s okay to relax or take a nap after eating sometimes.

 Whether it’s the hunter-gatherer genetics or just how our bodies process and digest food, it’s pretty normal to feel tired after a meal.
 But in our research and experience, maintaining a steady blood glucose can help you stay energized post-meal better than anything.
 Here’s how you can stay alert:

 Eating a fiber-rich salad before a meal makes you feel full faster, so you don’t overindulge (and fall into a food coma).
 Less food = less insulin.
 So salads indirectly improve your glucose/insulin response, but they also have a direct effect too.